m00zh33/Def/README.md

 ```

 You can clearly see the switch to our real driver :) (I had already deleted 3ware.sys with another PoC, which is why it says not found, can't be bothered to set-up a clean vm!)

+ps: If anyone did read my blogpost yesterday, my memory is pretty bad, I made a wrong assumption in there, defender does not open junctions if you have a program write into a junction.
+My bad!.